Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable3.md

 First, you'll need to demonstrate that you can take advantage of some of the basic motor features necessary for creating a functional audio car.
 This means getting your motors to move.
 So create a program and wire up your motors to demonstrate both motors moving forward and backward and also one motor moving at a time.

+**Hint:** Although it is not necessary for this deliverable it may be a good idea to check out speed control or PWM and Duty Cycle for GPIOs.

 **Hint**: Take a look at [python multithreading](https://realpython.com/intro-to-python-threading/) in order to protect your program as you run methods for both motors.